yuichi-takeuchi/curriculum_vitae/README.md

 1. Itagaki K, Minami M, <ins>Takeuchi Y</ins>, Bidirectional GABAergic and cholinergic modulation of delta-band activities in a hippocampal-like circuit in silico, The 100th Anniversary Annual Meeting of The Physiological Society of Japan.
 Kyoto, Japan.
 Mar 14th, 2023．(Abstract No. 1P-023) Poster
 1. Mimura T, Chan M, Minami M, <ins>Takeuchi Y</ins>, Transcranial sonoporation technology for non-invasive gene transfection to neurons in the cerebral cortex, The 143rd Annual Meeting of the Pharmaceutical Society of Japan.
 Sapporo, Japan.
 Mar 25–25, 2023.
 (Abstract No. 26P1-pm2-089S) Poster
 1. Mimura T, Chan M, Minami M, Omata D, Suzuki R, <ins>Takeuchi Y</ins>, Transcranial sonoporation technology for non-invasive gene transfection, The 150th Annual Meeting of the Hokkaido Branch of the Pharmaceutical Society of Japan.
 Sapporo, Japan.
 May 21st, 2023.
 (Abstract No. C-11) Poster
+1. Yoshida K, Minami M, <ins>Takeuchi Y</ins>, A closed-loop transcranial ultrasound irradiation system for an awake rat model of absence epilepsy, The 46th Annual Meeting of the Japan Neuroscience Society.
+Sendai, Japan.
+Aug 1–4, 2023.
+(Abstract No. 1Pm-094) Poster
+1. Chan M, Mimura T, Minami M, <ins>Takeuchi Y</ins>, Non-invasive gene transfection to neurons in the cortex using transcranial ultrasound irradiation, The 46th Annual Meeting of the Japan Neuroscience Society.
+Sendai, Japan.
+Aug 1–4, 2023.
+(Abstract No. 3Pm-131) Poster

 ### Scientific Essays
 1.	<ins>Takeuchi Y</ins> (2013) Report of the 36th Annual Meeting of Japanese Neuroscience Society.
 Neuroscience News of the Japan Neuroscience Society 195: 10.
 (Japanese)